Meropenem: Interactions

 Meropenem rapidly reduces serum concentrations of valproic acid.
 As a result, people who use valproic acid for epilepsy are at increased risk of seizures during treatment with meropenem.
 In situations where the use of meropenem cannot be avoided, prescription of an additional anticonvulsant should be considered.

 Pharmacology

 Mechanism of action

 Meropenem is bactericidal except against Listeria monocytogenes, where it is bacteriostatic.
 It inhibits bacterial cell wall synthesis like other β-lactam antibiotics.
-In contrast to other beta-lactams, it is highly resistant to degradation by β-lactamases or cephalosporinases.
+In contrast to other β-lactams, it is highly resistant to degradation by β-lactamases or cephalosporinases.
 In general, resistance arises due to mutations in penicillin-binding proteins, production of metallo-β-lactamases, or resistance to diffusion across the bacterial outer membrane.
 Unlike imipenem, it is stable to dehydropeptidase-1, so can be given without cilastatin.

-In 2016, a synthetic peptide-conjugated PMO (PPMO) was found to inhibit the expression of New Delhi metallo-beta-lactamase, an enzyme that many drug-resistant bacteria use to destroy carbapenems.
+In 2016, a synthetic peptide-conjugated PMO (PPMO) was found to inhibit the expression of New Delhi metallo-beta-lactamase 1, an enzyme that many drug-resistant bacteria use to destroy carbapenems.

+Protein binding

+Meropenem has a low protein binding rate of approximately 2%, in contrast to ertapenem, which is about 90%.
+This pharmacokinetic difference may impact clinical outcomes, particularly in hypoalbuminemic patients.
+Observational studies have shown that, in this population, treatment with meropenem is associated with a significantly lower 30-day mortality rate compared to ertapenem, with an approximately fourfold reduction in risk.

+Research directions

+Nebulized meropenem (inhaled route) is researched, but is not approved, for prevention of bronchiectasis exacerbation.